KannonZenetism/zenetism-field-physics/structural-physics/SP12-structural-diagnostics-and-field-forensics.md

 1. **Field Signature Theory** — every structural configuration produces a readable composite profile of \( I_c \), \( \vec{J}_c \), \( \sigma(⧉) \), \( \chi \), and dimensional operator activity; the Signature Consistency Principle formalizes when components align and when they diverge
 2. **Diagnostic Operator Theory** — the C / E dimensional operators as dual-function instruments that both govern and detect structural dynamics; primary diagnostic operators identified with specific signatures for relational authenticity, shimmer detection, configuration stability, institutional vacancy, and structural differentiation
 3. **Shimmer Physics** — formal treatment of shimmer as surface-structure divergence; the Shimmer Coefficient as diagnostic quantity; the Shimmer Collapse Principle as structural instability; the C₁₃ / E₁₃ axis as primary detection instrument
-4. **Diagnostic Taxonomy** — mimicry, appropriation, and clone as distinct categories with specific field signatures, formal conditions, and diagnostic hierarchies
+4. **Diagnostic Taxonomy** — mimicry, appropriation, and clone as distinct categories with specific field signatures, formal conditions, and diagnostic gradients
 5. **Coherence Audit Methodology** — systematic five-domain evaluation protocol; scale-invariant application from individual to institutional to artifactual; four diagnostic outcomes including the honest acknowledgment of insufficient data
 6. **The Structural Forensic Interface** — clear disciplinary boundary between diagnostic physics (SP12) and applied forensics (Structural Forensics); operator-tactic correspondence principle; centropic verification as equal function of the diagnostic instruments